 Desaturating or heavily tinting a game a single color for the sake of realism, usually to a sepia effect (hence the trope name), but sometimes blue or pure grey.

 Giving a game a narrow color palette can make it look gritty, dramatic and "realistic" and stand out from similar titles.
 Done well enough, a game and its color scheme will always be associated with each other.
 In practice, this means a world of brown, grey, and the occasional red (y'know, from the blood splatter on the camera).

 It's also used to cover up a limitation of lighting and shading engines even in modern games - a light shines down and illuminates an object from that side, sure, but figuring out where the light goes after that and what else around it might also be illuminated (a process called interreflection) is extremely difficult for the computer to simulate, especially when it needs to do so 60 times every second.
 Until very recently, the only solution was to use static lighting (accurate light and shadow mapping planned out in advance) and while reasonably effective, it comes at the cost of not having dynamic or interactive terrain or lighting, which in turn means no smooth day/night cycling or destructive terrain physics.
-(This may be one of the reasons why Battlefield 3 has such high system requirements, as it tries to do both things at the same time).
+(This may be one of the reasons why Battlefield 3 and Crysis have such high system requirements, as they try to do both things at the same time).
 Again, if everything is tinted one dull color, it's not as noticeable.